Princess Solomon

 Research interests

-I am interested in studies within human-AI collaboration, AI literacy and responsible engagement, especially among young people in Africa.
-I am also passionate how technology, particularly AI, can enhance library services and improve information access in African libraries.
+Princess is interested in studies within human-AI collaboration, AI literacy and responsible engagement, especially among young people in Africa.
+She is passionate about how technology, particularly AI, can enhance library services and improve information access in African libraries.